MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 title: Integrate Azure Information Protection with Cloud App Security
 description: This article provides information about how to leverage your Azure Information Protection tags in Cloud App Security for added control of your organization's cloud app use.
 keywords:
-author: rkarlin
+author: ShlomoSagir-MS
-ms.author: rkarlin
+ms.author: ShlomoSagir-MS
-manager: rkarlin
+manager: ShlomoSagir-MS
-ms.date: 1/21/2019
+ms.date: 6/13/2019
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.prod: